richlander/distroessed/src/SupportedOsMd/supported-os-template.md

 PLACEHOLDER-LIBC

-Note: Arm32 builds are supported on distro versions with a [Y2038 compatible glibc](https://github.com/dotnet/core/discussions/9285), for example Debian 12, Ubuntu 22.04, and higher versions.
+Note: Arm32 glibc builds are supported on distro versions with a [Y2038 compatible glibc](https://github.com/dotnet/core/discussions/9285), for example Debian 12, Ubuntu 22.04, and higher versions.

-## QEMU compatibility
+## Notes

-The [QEMU](https://www.qemu.org/) emulator is not supported to run .NET apps.
-QEMU is used, for example, to emulate Arm64 containers on x64, and vice versa.
+PLACEHOLDER-NOTES

 ## Out of support OS versions